 - 3GPP2 does not support ACC+ and AMR-WB+ audio streams.

 Read Also: localiapstore installation guide for iOS 10.3.3 & Above to get free in-app purchases for free.
 Also check out the different iap cracker, iapfree, iapcrazy installation guide to help you with getting free coins or gems.

 Devices Supporting 3GP and 3GPP2 Files

-Now that you are aware that both 3GP and 3GPP2 have the same features and practically same with just a few minor changes between them, you might have understood that they are supported on almost equivalent devices.
+Now that you are aware that both 3GP and 3GPP2 have the same features and practically the same with just a few minor changes between them, you might have understood that they are supported on almost equivalent devices.
 The only difference would be that the 3GP format is designed for 3G UMTS (or GSM) devices, while 3GPP2 is meant for CDMA devices.
 In the following list of supported devices, we use the terms 3GP and 3GPP2 as being equivalent.

 Some of the devices that support 3GP and 3G2 file formats can be summed up as